The California 9|11 Memorial was established for a simple, yet profound, purpose: To Never Forget.

 Cook Land Development, Office Manager

 Originally from Reedley, CA Randi Carter came to Fresno fifteen years ago.
 Randi is a Founding Board Member for the California 9-11 Memorial and has been instrumental in the planning of the annual ceremony for the past two years.
-As Office Manager for Cook Land Development, Randi has been heavily involved in the California Memorial expansion project and is Co-Chair of the Publicity Committee and works with the Logistics Committee for The California 9/11 Memorial.
-She is actively pursuing a real estate license in addition to being a mom to her extremely active11-year old son she is also engage to be married.
+As the Portfolio and Acquisitions Manager for Cook Land Development, Randi has been heavily involved in the California Memorial expansion project and is Co-Chair of the Publicity Committee and works with the Logistics Committee for The California 9/11 Memorial.
+In addition to being a mom to her extremely active13-year old son, she also has obtained her real estate license.
 Randi is passionate about educating the community and todays youth on the tragic events of September 11, 2001.

 Reno Coletti - The California 9-11 Memorial Founding Member